elvisprime/Three-Tier-Web-Application-Architecture-Project/README.md

 4. Create an API to handle user requests with API Gateway
 5. Store and retrieve user data with DynamoDB
 6. Connect all these services together seamlessly for your three-tier architecture
+# Step 1: Create a Storage bucket for your website's files with S3